ranfysvalle02/Interactive-RAG/blog.md

 * **Up-to-Date Information:** Interactive RAG can access and process real-time external information, ensuring current and relevant responses, particularly valuable for applications requiring access to frequently changing data.
 * **Greater Flexibility:** Interactive RAG can adapt to user needs and preferences by incorporating feedback and interactions into their responses, enabling personalized and context-aware experiences.
-* **Vast Knowledge Base:** Access to external information provides an almost limitless knowledge pool, allowing dynamic RAG to address a wider range of queries and deliver comprehensive and informative responses.
+* **Vast Knowledge Base:** Access to external information provides an almost limitless knowledge pool, allowing Interactive RAG to address a wider range of queries and deliver comprehensive and informative responses.

 **Cons:**

 * **Slower Response:** Processing external information increases inference time, potentially hindering real-time applications.
-* **Higher Cost:** Dynamic RAG requires more computational resources, making them potentially unsuitable for resource-constrained environments.
+* **Higher Cost:** Interactive RAG requires more computational resources, making them potentially unsuitable for resource-constrained environments.
 * **Bias Risk:** External information sources may contain biases or inaccuracies, leading to biased or misleading responses if not carefully mitigated.
 * **Security Concerns:** Accessing external sources introduces potential data security risks, requiring robust security measures to protect sensitive information.